lattejed/forge-template/README.md

 # Forge Template

-This is a clone of [gakonst/femplate](https://github.com/gakonst/femplate) and [abigger87/femplate](https://github.com/abigger87/femplate) with support for `dapptools` removed and **VS Code** settings replaced with **WebStorm** settings for users already in the JetBrains ecosystem.
+This is a clone of [gakonst/femplate](https://github.com/gakonst/femplate) and [abigger87/femplate](https://github.com/abigger87/femplate) with support for `dapptools` removed.

-It uses `prettier` for linting and formatting and [Foundry](https://github.com/gakonst/foundry) for the testing, deploying, etc. of Solidity contracts.
+It uses `prettier` for formatting, `solhint` for linting and [Foundry](https://github.com/gakonst/foundry) for the testing, deploying, etc. of Solidity contracts.

-It includes a number of helper scripts as well as **pre-configured run configurations for WebStorm**.

 ## Prerequisites